 - 1. It is understood by the County that the funds appropriated to the Department for purposes of this Agreement are subject to the allotment system contained in Chapter 37, Hawaii Revised Statutes, and consequently may be reduced or restricted by the State Director of Finance in the event of a shortfall in state revenues. - 2.
 Payments to the County shall be made in accordance with and subject to the following provisions: - a.
 Upon request by the County in a form acceptable to Department, payment shall be made in four installments per year.
-County may request twenty-five (25%) of available funds, at the beginning of each calendar quarter. - b.
-The budget for fiscal year July 1, 2017 to June 30, 2018 is attached hereto as part of Exhibit "B" and incorporated herein by reference.
-On or before May 15, 2018, or when otherwise designated by Department, the County shall submit to Department its program budget for fiscal year July 1, 2018 to June 30, 2019 for review and approval by the Department. - c.
+County may request twenty-five percent (25%) of available funds, each quarter as scheduled by Department. - b.
+The budget for fiscal year July 1, 2019 to June 30, 2020 and for fiscal year July 1, 2020 to June 30, 2021 is attached hereto as part of Exhibit "B" and incorporated herein by reference. - c.
 If at any time during the term of this